Tracking and Mapping in Medical Computer Vision: A Review: Algorithms

 \subsubsection{Nonrigid Structure from Motion}

-Nonrigid Structure from Motion (NRSfM) is Structure from Motion without the assumption that the world has a rigid state.
+Nonrigid Structure from Motion (NRSfM) does not assume that the world has a rigid state.
 This means there are many more parameters to be solved for in optimization, adding to both the computational expense and modelling difficulty.
-To make it so not every point in the map is a degree of freedom, these methods make assumptions about tissue motion.
+To make it so not every point in the map is a degree of freedom, these methods need to make assumptions about tissue motion.
 Since we do not have an underlying model to fit to, by assuming priors on the types of motion that can happen, we provide a way to regularize.
 Two ways in which this is performed are via low rank shape models (LRSM)~\citep{torresaniNonrigidStructurefromMotionEstimating2008}, or isometric priors.
-Isometric priors depend on assuming that locally connected (nearby) points are isometric (distance-preserving), and enforce this constraint by between point neighbors during optimization.
-Example: A sheet of paper is isometric, while an exercise band is not.
+Isometric priors depend on assuming that locally connected (nearby) points are isometric (distance-preserving), and enforce this constraint between point neighbors during optimization.
+As an example, a sheet of paper is isometric, while an exercise band is not.
 Low rank shape models assume shape can be represented as a linear combination of multiple basis shapes.
-A shape at time \(t\), \(\mathbf{X}^t \in \mathbb{R}^{3n}\) can be represented as a mean shape \(\mathbf{\Bar{X}}\) plus \(M\) basis shapes \(\mathbf{v}_m \in \mathbb{R}^{3n}\).
-At each point in time, the shape is represented as a combination of these shapes with a set of weights, \(z^t \in \mathbb{R}^M\):
+A 3D shape at time \(t\), \(\mathbf{X}(t) \in \mathbb{R}^{3n}\) can be represented as a mean shape \(\mathbf{\Bar{X}}\) plus \(M\) basis shapes \(\mathbf{v}_m \in \mathbb{R}^{3n}\).
+At each point in time, the shape is represented as a linear combination of these shapes with a set of weights, \(z(t) \in \mathbb{R}^M\):

+Using LRSM,~\citet{huNonrigidReconstructionBeating2009a} reconstruct a beating heart model.
+To improve their results, they take advantage of the periodic motion of the heart, and use the same times in the heart cycle as additional samples to reduce dimensionality (i.e. 10ms into a heartbeat should look the same every time).